Dacleoz/AlgorithmsAndDataStructures/README.md

 The first algorithm **periodNaive** has O(n^2) complessity.
 The second algorithm **periodSmart** has Theta(n) complessity.

-## Trees
-The purpose is to implement differents type of trees (**AVL,BST,RBT**) and calculate the time required to run the operations of research and insert using nodes randomly created

 ##### Note
 The comments are in Italian